Alexandre

 Once defined, these zones are submitted to the Prefect, who compiles a departmental map for the Regional Energy Committee.
 This committee evaluates whether the proposed areas are sufficient to meet regional energy objectives.
 If not, municipalities may be asked to designate additional zones.

-After approval by the municipal council, these zones will host future renewable energy projects and may give rise to public tenders (see examples of public tenders for photovoltaic, geothermal, biomass, energy storage…).
+After approval by the municipal council, these zones will host future renewable energy projects and may give rise not only to tenders for photovoltaic but as well to geothermal tenders, biomass public tenders, or energy storage public procurement…).
 Knowing the ZAEnR is therefore essential to anticipate upcoming projects and prepare market intelligence early.

 To explore how to detect renewable projects upstream, you can read our dedicated article: